3n0ugh/Web-Scraper-Book-Info/README.md

   ```bash
     npm install
   ```
-* Move to src folder than change the URL variable in app.js file with which page you want to download.
+* Move to src folder then change the URL variable in app.js file with which page you want to download.
 * Then run the program
   ```bash
     npm start